 So of course, I think Tom was on his way to some sort of job up in northern B.C. when he got the call.

 And he phoned up his wife and he said, "Take the bus, meet me in Vanderhoof.
 We're going to Vancouver."

-So we went on a 10-day search.
-This was in And we started -- we -- I had a printer at that time and I could only do 10 posters with my printer.
+January.
+And we started -- we -- I had a printer at that time and I could only do 10 posters with my printer.
 And my whole family -- like, we had my brother's construction crew and then we had Tom and Christine came down and we had other family members that were down there.
 And we were searching and searching and searching.

-And we actually went to the police department in Vancouver because Tom had started spending an awful lot of money on the postering.
-So I went into the police station there when they were at 222 Main Street and
+And we actually went to the police department in Vancouver because Tom had started spending an